-Traffic Manager uses the Domain Name System (DNS) to direct client requests to the most appropriate endpoint based on a traffic-routing method and the health of the endpoints.
-Traffic Manager provides a range of traffic-routing methods to suit different application needs, endpoint health monitoring, and automatic failover.
+Traffic Manager uses DNS to direct the client requests to the appropriate service endpoint based on a traffic-routing method.
+Traffic manager also provides health monitoring for every endpoint.
+The endpoint can be any Internet-facing service hosted inside or outside of Azure.
+Traffic Manager provides a range of traffic-routing methods and endpoint monitoring options to suit different application needs and automatic failover models.
 Traffic Manager is resilient to failure, including the failure of an entire Azure region.

-Azure allows you to run cloud services or websites in datacenters located around the world.
-Traffic Manager improves application responsiveness by directing traffic to the endpoint with the lowest network latency for the client.
+Azure allows you to run cloud services and websites in datacenters located around the world.
+Traffic Manager can improve the responsiveness of your website by directing traffic to the endpoint with the lowest latency.

-You can perform planned maintenance operations on your applications without downtime.
-Traffic Manager directs traffic to alternative endpoints while the maintenance is in progress.
+You can have planned maintenance done on your applications without downtime.
+Traffic Manager can direct traffic to alternative endpoints while the maintenance is in progress.

 Traffic Manager supports external, non-Azure endpoints enabling it to be used with hybrid cloud and on-premises deployments, including the "burst-to-cloud," "migrate-to-cloud," and "failover-to-cloud" scenarios.